Ames Elementary honors its school nurse with Heart Award

-SEARSMONT — Ames Elementary School kicked off nurse appreciation week by awarding school nurse Shannon Robbins with the H.E.A.R.T.
+SEARSMONT — Ames Elementary School kicked off Nurse Appreciation Week by presenting school nurse Shannon Robbins with the H.E.A.R.T.
 Award, a new honor created by the school to highlight the school nurse, during a May 8 ceremony.

 Roughly 127 students sat on the floor of the school’s gymnasium while groups of kids honored the school nurse with projects they created.
 It was a collaborative effort of all the school’s students, who also got a say in how the school nurse should be honored, fourth grade teacher Sarah Nelson said.
 Nelson helped plan the ceremony, which was a surprise to Robbins.

-When Robbins first walked into the gymnasium and saw friends and family, along with all the students, her fist thought was “oh my,” Robbins said.
+When Robbins first walked into the gymnasium and saw friends and family, along with all the students, her first thought was “Oh my,” she said.
 Not one student tipped her off to the surprise ceremony over the last couple of weeks.

 Students worked on projects recognizing Robbins in the couple of weeks prior to the ceremony, then presented them to the school nurse during the event, Nelson said.
 Some students created posters, while others made heart-shaped cutouts.
 They were all given to Robbins during the ceremony, along with a red, heart-shaped award.